 Although it’s a great opportunity, most people have no idea where to start.
 The thought of trying to find paying clients can be very overwhelming if you’ve never done it before.

 In reality, finding your first clients usually isn’t all that difficult, and so I wanted to write this article to lay out all of the facts about freelance writing, why it’s a great opportunity, and how you can get started.
-If you want to consider being a freelance writer?
+If you want to learn how to become a freelance writer and get paid to write, read on.

 Here is a look at some of the reasons why I highly recommend it as a great side hustle.

 Not only do you have flexibility in the specific hours that you work, but you can also make it as big or small as you want.
 Just looking for something to do a few hours a week and make some extra money?
 Or looking for something that could turn into a full-time business?
 Either way, freelance writing could be a good fit.

 This is a huge factor, and one of the main reasons why I highly recommend freelance writing as a side gig.
 It’s possible to find a paying client today and you could start earning money right away.